Putney park and ride appeal is denied

 The two sides were able to reach a settlement on most of the other issues during a mediation session on March 21.
 But the state refused to make any changes to its lighting plan and Hoviss would not drop his appeal so the case went before Judge Walsh, who decided on April 22 that the project could proceed.

 "The case was not successful in many ways, notably in reducing the size of this inappropriate project and in reducing the quantity and light output of the lighting," Hoviss wrote in a statement he released Monday.
+"The state spent thousands of dollars to mount and affirm their defense, while keeping a blind eye to potential energy savings, potential downstream effects and potential ill will for the Towns (sic) People of Putney."

 In the court decision, Walsh said the proposed VTrans lighting design is based on the 2004 American Association of State Highway and Transportation Officials publication "Guide for Park-and-Ride Facilities," which serve as VTrans' minimum safety standards for park and ride lighting.